ViewComponent/view_component/docs/CODE_OF_CONDUCT.md

 complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality regarding the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.
+Further details of specific enforcement policies may be posted in other locations.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other